oracle/odpi/doc/src/functions/dpiConn.rst

             it is suspended.
 If the timeout expires and the transaction was not resumed, it will roll back.
 This value cannot be set to 0 and will remain unchanged until the transaction completes.
+        * - ``deferRoundTrip``
+          - IN
+          - Whether to defer a round trip to the server or not.
+If the value is true (non-zero) the next round trip to the server will send the request instead.

 .. function:: int dpiConn_breakExecution(dpiConn* conn)